Power Americas Resource Group - GuruFocus.com

 MIRAMAR, FL, Feb.
-02, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Power Americas Resource Group Ltd. ( PARG) (the “Company” or “PARG”), a publicly traded, fully reporting emerging growth company commercializing its Digital Twin technology “Twin Infra” for the international construction industry, is pleased to announce that it has appointed Mr. Kumar Elumalai as the first independent member of its Board of Directors.
+08, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Power Americas Resource Group Ltd. ( PARG) (the “Company” or “PARG”), a publicly traded, fully reporting emerging growth company commercializing its Digital Twin technology “Twin Infra” for the international construction industry, is pleased to announce that it has added Mr. Prabhu Rajendiran as an Independent Board Member.

+Mr. Rajendiran joins Mr. Kumar Elumalai whose appointment as an Independent Board Member was announced last week.

-Mr. Kumar Elumalai is a practicing Chartered Accountant and Fellow Member of the Institute of Chartered Accountants of India (ICAI) and founder of a Chartered Accountant Firm N Naresh and Co, Chennai, Tamil Nadu, India.
-Mr. Elumalai is also a veteran tax professional with over 25 years of professional services experience.
-During this time, he has handled a wide range of assignments across direct tax, indirect tax matters as well as cross border transactions and has developed strong relationships with senior client stakeholders.
-He has extensively worked with large domestic companies and multinational entities in setting up or rationalizing business models and nationwide distribution structures.
-This includes cross border trade flows and setting up operations in India.
+Mr. Rajendiran is a Practicing Chartered Accountant and Fellow Member of the Institute of Chartered Accountants of India (ICAI) and Associate Member of the Institute of Cost Accountants of India (ICMAI) and founder of a Chartered Accountant Firm S Janarthanam and Co, Chennai, Tamil Nadu, India.
+He is an established tax professional with over 12 years of service experience.
+During this time, he has handled a wide range of assignments across direct tax, indirect tax matters and has developed strong relationships with senior client stakeholders.
+Mr. Rajendiran has worked extensively with large domestic companies and multinational entities in setting up or rationalizing business models and nationwide distribution structures.
+His specific areas of expertise are Direct tax, Indirect tax and Companies Act with special focus on handling Income Tax Assessments, GST Assessments, Companies Act related matters and analyzing risk in various industries via Manufacturing, Media, Hotel, Education, Automobile and Service Industries.

-Mr. Elumalai will also be one of two Independent Directors who will officiate the Company’s Audit Committee alongside current Company CFO & Chairman, Ramasamy Balasubramanian.

-“This is an important day for Power Americas Resource Group and its shareholders,” stated Mark Croskery, Chief Executive Officer, Power Americas Resource Group.
-“The appointment of an independent member to our board of directors makes clear our intentions to be both transparent and accountable to the investing public.
-Equally important, in my view, is that we are now able to tap into the wealth of experience and relationships of each board member.”
+“We are most pleased to simultaneously increase our intellectual capital at Power Americas and our transparency,” stated Mark Croskery, Chief Executive Officer, Power Americas Resource Group.
+“Prabhu Rajendiran has accomplished so much in his career already and we want Power Americas to be a part of his continued ascent.
+Prabhu brings a perspective and enthusiasm that we expect to be catalytic to success while maintaining the experience and accountability bonafides inherent in a good board member.”

+“I certainly appreciate the opportunity to serve on the board of this Company and to lend my hand to the execution of the business plan and to the responsible stewardship of the vast opportunity I see for Power Americas Resource Group,” stated Mr. Rajendiran.
+“Digital Twin is both the present and the future and this Company has a real chance to be a significant participant in a massive market.”

 ABOUT US: